browserstack/node-js-playwright-browserstack/README.md

 - To run a sample test, run `npm run sample-test`

+## Running your tests on mobile

+- To run a sample test, run `npm run mobile-test`

 ## Run tests on locally hosted websites
 * Run `npm run sample-local-test`